ZenWang00/llm-tdd-testtypekit/README.md

 Detailed instructions will be provided in the `evaluation` scripts.
 Basic workflow:

-1. Select or add benchmark tasks to `benchmarks/`.
+1. Add benchmark tasks to `benchmarks/custom/` using the defined JSON structure.
-2. Use scripts in `test_generators/` to produce unit tests.
+2. Use scripts in `test_generators/` to produce unit tests with GPT APIs via LangChain.
-3. Generate code using tests embedded in prompt templates managed by LangChain.
+3. Generate code using the tests embedded in prompts.
-4. Run the generated code and measure performance with evaluation scripts.
+4. Run the generated code and evaluate performance using the evaluation scripts.
 5. Analyze outcomes using provided notebooks.

-## Contributing

-Contributions are highly encouraged!
-Feel free to:

-* Submit pull requests with improvements or new benchmarks.
-* Open issues to discuss new features, tests, or improvements.

-## License

-This project is licensed under the MIT License.